zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/oidc.md

 1. Configure the client information in the OIDC Client configuration screen.
 1. Check **Enable Access Token Parsing** to parse access tokens when performing [Runtime Configuration of Your IdP at Your App](#runtime-idp-app).
 1. Select the appropriate microflow to parse the access token as described in the relevant section below.
 If you have added a new microflow, you will need to refresh the module containing your microflow as described in [Installing Mx Model Reflection](#mxmodelreflection).

-{{% alert color="info" %}}
-In version 2.0.0 and above of the OIDC SSO module you will also find a microflow for parsing PIB tokens.
-This feature will be released publicly in the future and documented at that time.
-{{% /alert %}}

 {{% alert color="info" %}}Starting from version 4.0.0, the default user roles in UserProvisioning will be assigned alongside the roles parsed from the access token.{{% /alert %}}